shadowbaofu/rogueEditor/README.md

 - Refresh pokerogue.net in your browser.

 Why does the program say that my login information is incorrect when it's not?
 - You may be temporarily flagged by Cloudflare.
-(Changing connection/IP will fix this)
+(Changing connection/ip will fix this)
 - Pokerogue may be down or lagging (This causes the program to timeout)

+By running the source via a replit.com fork, will it bypass my cloudflare issues?
+- Yes.

 How can i use this on the local version of Pokerogue?
 - You can modify the API endpoints in the source to point towards localhost:8000.